×

 LineUp

-Bronx rapper Remy Ma, mentored by Big Pun, broke through with Terror Squad's "Lean Back."
-Her hits include "Conceited" and "All the Way Up."
-Despite a prison term, she returned strong with Grammy nods and collaborations with Fat Joe and Lil' Kim.
+Bronx-born Remy Ma, mentored by Big Pun, rose to fame with Terror Squad's "Lean Back."
+Known for hits like "Conceited" and "All the Way Up," she's Grammy-nominated and collaborated with Fat Joe and Lil' Kim.
+Released from prison in 2014, she returned strong, starring in Love & Hip Hop: New York.

 Formed in South Central LA, the Pharcyde are an alternative rap quartet known for their debut gold album 'Bizarre Ride II' and hits like "What’s Up Fatlip".
 They gained fame with unique style and collaborated with De La Soul & A Tribe Called Quest.